 To better facilitate analysis, the date_time column was converted to a date format, and additional time-based features such as year and month were extracted.
 Furthermore, a custom order for months from July to June was defined to better reflect seasonal patterns, as storm surges tend to spike in the winter months.

-Summary statistics were calculated for the variable of interest, surge_daily_max: